RazorFlow/docs/src/content/js/guide/components/filter/filter_configure.md

 #### Text Filter

 A text filter allows the user to enter text.
-To add a text filter, use the {{ linkApi("FilterComponent", "addTextFilter") }} function
+To add a text filter, use the {{ linkApi("js", "FilterComponent", "addTextFilter") }} function

 ~~~
 filter.addTextFilter ("product_name", "Product Name");